replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 ---

 While there are [default host preflights](/docs/install-with-kurl/host-preflights) that kURL runs during an install or upgrade, these host preflights are customizable.
-There are two mechanisms for customizing host preflights: supplying additional host preflights as part of the kURL installer spec, and disabling the default host preflights.
+There are two mechanisms for customizing host preflights:
+* Supplying additional host preflights as part of the kURL installer spec
+* Disabling the default host preflights.
-Combined, these two mechanisms allow you to add custom host preflights that will run in addition to the defaults, or disable the default host preflights and run your own in order to completely customize the host preflight checks.
+Combined, these two mechanisms let you add custom host preflights that will run in addition to the defaults, or disable the default host preflights and run your own customized host preflight checks.

 ## Adding Custom Host Preflights

-In order to add custom host preflights to your installer, you can supply a `HostPreflight` spec in the kURL installer spec.
+To add custom host preflights to your installer, you can supply a `HostPreflight` spec in the kURL installer spec.
 Specifically, those host preflight checks can be added in the kURL installer spec under `spec.kurl.hostPreflights`.
-More information on that field can be found in the documentation on the [kURL add-on](/docs/add-ons/kurl).
+For more information about `HostPreflight` field,  see the [kURL add-on](/docs/add-ons/kurl) documentation.
 For examples of host preflight specs, see the following sections on [reproducing the default host preflights](#reproducing-the-default-host-preflights) and [finding the add-on host preflights](#finding-the-add-on-host-preflights).
 These will show the host preflight specs that kURL uses by default.

 ## Excluding the Default Host Preflights